modernistik/parse-stack/README.md

     $ gem install parse-stack

-## Rails Generators and Tasks
+### Rails
 Parse-Stack comes with support for Rails by adding additional rake tasks and generators.
 After adding `parse-stack` as a gem dependency in your Gemfile and running `bundle`, you should run the install script:

     $ rails g parse_stack:install

-This will create a configuration file and a set of sample models for you to get started.
-Modify the `parse.rb` file in your `config/initializers` directory.
+This will create a configuration file (`config/initializers/parse.rb`) and a set of sample models and hooks under `app/models` directory.
+Modify `config/initializers/parse.rb` file with your Parse-Server API keys.
 You can then generate models with the `parse_stack:model` generator.

     $ rails g parse_stack:model Song name:string released:date genres:array